badlandz/RoxieOS/docs/BAUX-Mesh-Implementation-Issues.md

 # BAUX Mesh Implementation Issues & Solutions
 **Research on Potential Bugs, Challenges, and Development Paths**

+This analysis supports the core vision by addressing challenges in distributed session management for reliable IDE access across systems.

 ## Overview

 This document analyzes potential implementation issues with the BAUX Mesh architecture, focusing on the lightweight server registry approach with peer-to-peer session synchronization.
 Each issue includes proposed solutions, testing strategies, and implementation priorities.